Tahani1111/Banking-Clients-Dataset-Analysis/README.md

 7. What is the client’s material status?
 8. What is the percentage of clients with housing loans?
 9. What are the methods to contact with clients?
+10. Which type of clients are most likely to default on loans?

 ## DATA TRANSFORMATION & CLEANING